Can you resit A Levels? How resits work, and options if grades are lower than expected - including clearing

 Getting into university can be crucial for some career paths (image: AFP/Getty Images)

-If your A-Level grades are lower than you wanted but not so low that you feel you have to retake your exams (or the course you want to do doesn’t need high grades), you can go through clearing.
+If your A-level grades are lower than you wanted but not so low that you feel you have to retake your exams (or a course you are considering does not require high grades), you can go through clearing.

 • You are applying to university after 30 June